Johann Badum: Aerial victory claims

-According to Obermaier, Badum was credited with 54 aerial victories claimed in approximately 300 combat missions.
+According to US historian David T. Zabecki, Badum was credited with 54 aerial victories.
+Obermaier also lists him with 54 aerial victories claimed in approximately 300 combat missions.
 This figure includes 51 claims on the Eastern Front and three over the Western Allies in North Africa.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and states that Badum was credited with over 50 victory claims, possibly three further in Tunisia and one unconfirmed claim.
 All of his confirmed aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35391".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.